Čelebići camp: Inmates

 The majority of the prisoners who were detained were men captured during and after the military operations at Bradina and Donje Selo and their surrounding areas.
 Many of the men who were rounded up were elderly or infirm.
 The women who were held at the camp were housed separately, first at Building A then Building B. Most of the prisoners were civilians.

-Most of the detainees were captured between 22–27 May 1992 and transferred to the camp from various locations and villages.
+Most of the detainees were captured between 22 and 27 May 1992 and transferred to the camp from various locations and villages.
 A large group of people from Bradina were arrested on 27 May, made to walk in a column then searched and beaten by their captors before being loaded into trucks and transported to the camp.
 These Bradina detainees, numbering 70-80 were taken to Hangar 6 and appear to have been the first group stationed there.
 Many of the witnesses who were taken to the camp testified that upon their arrival, they were made to line up against a wall where they were searched or forced to hand over valuables.
 Several said that they were severely beaten by soldiers or guards.
 Other detainees were housed in Building 22 which was tightly packed with people and later moved to Hangar 6.
 Some spent a substantial amount of time in the tunnel.

 A Military Investigating Commission was formed with its purpose being to establish the responsibility of these persons for any military involvement or crimes.
-However, it was made evident during the trial that the Commission had been created as a façade to give the Čelebići camp some semblance of legality.
+However, it was made evident during the trial that the commission had been created as a façade to give the Čelebići camp some semblance of legality.
 It only lasted for a month.
 Members of the commission were so horrified by the conditions the detainees were living in, the injuries they suffered, and the state of terror prevailing in the camp, that they resigned en masse.
-Nevertheless, the Commission interviewed many of the Čelebići inmates and took their statements, as well as analyzing other documents which had been collected to determine if they had a role in the combat against the Konjic authorities.
-As a result, prisoners were placed in various categories and the Commission compiled a report recommending that certain persons be released.
+Nevertheless, the commission interviewed many of the Čelebići inmates and took their statements, as well as analyzing other documents which had been collected to determine if they had a role in the combat against the Konjic authorities.
+As a result, prisoners were placed in various categories and the commission compiled a report recommending that certain persons be released.
 Some of the individuals who had been placed in the lower categories were subsequently transferred to the Musala sports hall.
 Others were exchanged, some under the auspices of the International Red Cross who visited the camp in August.